 What are the top three cartoons ever created?
-Hopefully you answered in the following way: 1) Futurama 2) King of the Hill 3) Dragon Ball Z series.
+Hopefully you answered in the following order: 1) Futurama 2) King of the Hill 3) Dragon Ball Z series.
 Aside from being one of the greatest cartoons ever created, what do these cartoons have in common?

 Simple, these shows exhibit great examples of friendship.
-Whether it’s Krillin and Goku in Dragon Ball Z, Fry and Bender in Futurama, or Boomhauer, Bill, Hank, and Dale in King of the Hill, we can learn from these cartoon characters.
+Whether it’s Krillin and Goku in Dragon Ball Z, Fry and Bender in Futurama, or Boomhauer, Bill, Hank, and Dale in King of the Hill, you can learn from these cartoon characters.

 Today we will focus on King of the Hill and how we can build a rock solid friendship.
 What makes Hank, Dale, Boomhauer, and Bill a great example of friendship?